How to use the SARTrack Database system

 them the required access level.

-SARTrack Database Server system now in place, it is NO LONGER RECOMMENDED to use
+SARTrack Database Server system now in place, it is NO LONGER POSSIBLE to use

 the APRS-IS network to link SARTrack computers together.
 This must now